 - Ensure other models of family and relationships are recognised and understood.

 - Using up to date information and resources

 - Ensuring staff are confident in delivering sex education and using specialists to deliver areas of the curriculum where appropriate

-- Regular reviewing of the RSE programme to ensure it meets the needs of students
+- Regular reviewing of the RSE programme to ensure it meets the needs of pupils

-- Provision of additional support for targeted students
+- Provision of additional support for targeted pupils

 Roles and Responsibilities